JohannesGaese/GPT-3-Prototype/README.md

 ## How to use the Website

-Click on the Buttons to generate automated content which Georg has create manually
+Click on the Buttons to generate automated content which Georg has to create manually